How Orbit Works

 -

-Publish a new version of an ip when it is ready by posting it to a user-defined channel.
-This method enables other users who also have that channel configured to seamlessly discover and access that new version of the ip.
+Publish a new version of a project when it is ready by posting it to a user-defined channel.
+This method enables other users who also have that channel configured to seamlessly discover and access that new version of the project.
 Running

 orbit publish

-will run a series of checks and then copy the ip's manifest to the proper location within the specified channel.
+will run a series of checks and then copy the project's manifest to the proper location within the specified channel.

 Other notes